50 Things to do in Breck this Summer

 - Hike to Mohawk Lakes

 According to locals, this hike is one of the most beautiful in the area.
-A fairly steep trail will take you up to old mining cabins, an old mine, and one of the most picturesque lakes in Colorado.
+A fairly steep trail will take you up to old mining cabins, a historic mine and one of the most picturesque lakes in Colorado.
 See 8 wildflower hikes here.

-A snowy spring means we’re expecting a wet summer — and for a lot of that snow to stick around at the highest elevations.
-A popular spot to get some turns in is 4th of July Bowl over Peak 9 — ski it on the 4th of July and stake your claim in Colorado bad ass-ness.
+A popular spot to get some summer turns in is 4th of July Bowl over Peak 9 — ski it on the 4th of July and stake your claim in Colorado bad ass-ness.

 - Race Rubber Ducks

 Every Labor Day weekend, thousands of rubber ducks hit the waters of Blue River in a race to support the Summit Foundation.
-This year the event is on Saturday, September 5.
+This year the event is on Saturday, September 1.
 Kids can enter their ducks and adults can learn more through the Summit Foundation.
-Learn more about Labor Day in Breck.

 What’s summer without a little roasted marshmallow?
-Head to the DoubleTree by Hilton Breckenridge every Friday and Saturday at 5:00pm for FREE s’more roasting on the deck.
-(Hint — put a rolo in the marshmallow and then roast it for a real treat or use a Nature Valley Granola thin as your cracker — yum!)
+Head to the DoubleTree by Hilton Breckenridge daily from 4 to 5 p.m. for FREE s’more roasting on the deck.
+(Tip — put a rolo in the marshmallow and then roast it for a real treat or use a Nature Valley Granola thin as your cracker — yum!)

 - Mine for Gold

-Breck’s roots are in our rich mining history and you’d be remiss to not experience our town the way our founders did over 150 years ago.
-Pan for gold at the base of Peak 8 in the Fun Park then take a mine tour at Country Boy mine to really see it all.
+Breck’s roots run deep with mining history and you’d be remiss to not experience our town the way our founders did over 150 years ago.
+Pan for gold at the base of Peak 8 in the Fun Park then take a mine tour at Country Boy Mine to really see it all.

 - Eat a Crepe

 One of the most popular restaurants in town isn’t actually a restaurant at all — it’s a crepe stand.
-Right next to the Patagonia store on Main St., Crepes A La Cart offers sweet and savory concoctions fireside for a truly unique Breck experience.
+In the center of town along Main Street, Crepes A La Cart offers sweet and savory concoctions fireside for a truly unique Breck bite.

 It’s incredible what skiers leave behind or drop off chairlifts in the winter.
 Hunt for treasure underneath the chairlifts while picking up trash and see what oddities and precious metals you can find.

-Colorado trout are a bit different than anywhere else making the fly fishing in and around Breck slightly more difficult.
-Go talk to Breckenridge Outfitters to see what’s biting where and string up that rod for an incredible day in Colorado.
+Colorado trout are a bit different than anywhere else, making the fly fishing in and around Breck slightly more challenging.
+Talk to Breckenridge Outfitters to see what’s biting where and string up that rod for an incredible day on the river.

 Thunderstorms tend to roll through the mountains almost every day for about 30 minutes in the afternoons — giving you the perfect opportunity to spend some time at the spa.
-Check out the Rejuvenation Center at One Ski Hill Place, A RockResort to get a massage, pedicure, or just enjoy the flavored water in reception.
+Check out the Rejuvenation Center at One Ski Hill Place for a massage, pedicure or just enjoy the flavored water in reception.
 Check out the 7 best spa treatments here.

-After a rodeo, embrace your inner cowboy by saddling up to one of Breck Stables‘ many competent horses.
-Horseback rides are for 90 minutes or can be over dinner.
+Embrace your inner cowboy by saddling up to one of Breck Stables‘ many competent horses.
+Trail rides are 90 minutes or can be booked over dinner.

-Mountain Art Festivals throws a few fantastic events throughout the summer for every taste of art.
-Checkout the local craftsmans’ work at the Riverwalk Center and take a piece of Breck home with you.
+Breck hosts a few fantastic events throughout the summer for every taste of art.
+Check out local art work at the Riverwalk Center and take a piece of Breck home with you.
 See the event calendar.

 Downtown Breckenridge is the perfect place to explore via cruiser bike or townie.
 Rent one from a bunch of shops in town, including Breck Sports.

-Every local’s favorite after-work activity is happy hour where the drinks are cheap, the views are awesome, and the weather is perfect.
-Head to the T-Bar or Kenosha for a few of the greatest decks in town.
+Every local’s favorite after-work activity is happy hour, where the drinks are cheap, the views awesome and the weather perfect.
+Head to the T-Bar or Kenosha for a few of the greatest decks and brews in town.

 - Conquer a 14’er

-AVA Outfitters offer whitewater rafting on five rivers really close to Breckenridge.
-Whether you’re looking for an easy-going float trip, or an adrenaline pumping paddle-fest, the rivers and guides offer it all.
+AVA Outfitters offers whitewater rafting on five rivers near Breckenridge.
+Whether you’re looking for an easy-going float trip or an adrenaline-fueled paddle-fest, the rivers and guides offer it all.

 Staying at One Ski Hill Place?
 Guests can use the Mine Shaft Bowling Alley for free.
-Two lanes are decorated like an old mine shaft in a way only Breckenridge can.
+Two lanes are decorated like an old mine shaft for a historic twist on the nostalgic sport.

 - Say “Prost!” at Oktoberfest

-Breck’s Oktoberfest is one of the biggest in the state as Main St. shuts down for more than two dozen food vendors, bier carts, polka music, and other traditional German activities.
-Start looking for lederhosen as this year’s event will be held September 11-13.
+Breck’s Oktoberfest is one of the biggest in the state as Main Street shuts down for more than two dozen food vendors, bier carts, polka music and other traditional German activities.
+This year’s event will be held September 7–9.

 - Go on a Haunted Tour

-Breck’s town is full of history.
-Learn about our local legends like Barney Ford and Father Dyer as well as what their spirits might be up to now on the Haunted walking tour.
+Learn about our local legends, like Barney Ford and Father Dyer, as well as what their spirits might be up to now on a haunted walking tour.

 They say your ball travels faster at altitude — why not take a swing at that theory at Breckenridge Golf Club?
-Take your pick up the beautiful 27-hole Jack Nicklaus-designed course and see how your game improves.
+Head to the beautiful 27-hole Jack Nicklaus-designed course and see how your game improves.

 - Go Ice Skating